appstars-dev/openssl-win-installer/README.md

 To compile use:

-1. Install Perl (Strawberryis better)
+1. Install Perl (Strawberry is better)

 2. Install NASM